Frequently Asked Questions

 Who founded The Ndege Group?

-The Ndege Group was founded by David Okiki Amayo Jr., also known as Trevor.
-He currently serves as the Founder, Chairman, and Settlor of The Ndege Group, Africa’s Sovereign Development Trust (ASDT), guiding its strategic direction and overarching vision.
+The Ndege Group was founded in 2022 by David Okiki Amayo Jr. (also known as Trevor Mwendwa), who serves as Founder, Chairman, and Settlor of Africa's Sovereign Development Trust®.

 What principles guide The Ndege Group?